 In this chapter, we will discuss some of the popular social engineering attack techniques and how to secure the user and their system from such threats.

 Phishing is the most popular form of social engineering attack that every security professional must stay aware of.
-The attacker recreates a dummy website or portal of any popular organization, institute or company and sends the (illegitimate) link to targets with the use of emails or social media.
-The victim, on the other end, is a legitimate user who is unknown of the attack, ends up giving his / her personal information.
-The attacker receives those login credentials and other personal details and goes to the original site and logged in.
+The attacker recreates a dummy website or portal of any popular organization, institute, or company and sends the (illegitimate) link to targets using emails or social media.
+On the other end, the victim is a legitimate user who is unknown to the attack and gives his / her personal information.
+The attacker obtains the login credentials and other personal information of users and logging into the parent site.

 As a security analyst, you must be aware of the employees and users to put filters (spam filters) in their email to protect them from getting involved through phishing emails.
-Also, note that phishing links do not usually contain HTTPS, and there will not be a genuine domain name.
+Also, note that phishing links usually contain HTTPS, and there will not be a genuine domain name.
 These are the possible ways you can protect your venture, employees, or organization from such attacks.

-Many cybercriminals keep on scrounging the dustbins and other garbage area looking for information and other sensitive data about the users.
-People usually throw many papers such as receipts generated by ATM containing financial details about the user as well as names and phone numbers.
+Many cybercriminals keep scrounging the dustbins and other garbage areas, looking for information and other sensitive data about the users.
+People usually throw many papers such as receipts generated by ATM containing financial details about the user and names and phone numbers.
 It can be effectively used by cybercriminals to compromise users.

-Shoulder Surfing can be defined as the act to acquire personal or private sensitive information by the process of straight observation.
-This social engineering technique involves looking or peeping over a person's shoulder or body for gathering relevant information about the victim for the attack.
+Shoulder Surfing can be defined as the act to acquire personal or private sensitive information through straight observation.
+This social engineering technique involves looking or peeping over a person's shoulder or body for gathering relevant information about the victim of the attack.
 It is done no only by humans but also by cameras that are fitted in the room.

-So, while using your personal information, or feeding your personal data and sensitive information in an online form in a cyber cafe, it is recommended to take a look if anyone or any camera is peeping to your personal data, passwords or not.
+So, while using your personal information or feeding your personal data and sensitive information in an online form in a cyber cafe, it is recommended to take a look if anyone or any camera is peeping at your personal data, passwords, or not.